 However, Roger, I will return, this I am convinced of, as I feel there is much left undone, unexplored, unwritten…

 In my dreams I see Tavernier standing in his stockinged feet flashing his treasured gems in his sparkling eyes, as he holds open the door to the living room inviting me in.
 He moves deftly as he removes my coat and whispers in his soft voice ” you have barely entered the building, do come in, there are many voices waiting to greet you, have you met Voltaire?”

 But it’s both surf and turf for me, so apart from the scintillating minds, I yearn for the mountains, for adventure, for snow and ski.
 The magnetic Matterhorn, standing in all its isolated glory beckons me with the haunting melody of South Pacific, Bali Hi.

-Do check out Bali Hi on youtube (both the original and teenage version):
+Do check out Bali Hi on youtube:

 Bali Hi – Lyrics:

 Bali Ha’i may call you,